PTSD and its startle response is by far one of the most difficult symptoms to manage…but I do my best.Tweet

 Go here for help with PTSD #firstrespondersfirst

 Now, imagine what that would be like to experience those multiple times in a row.
 It puts me in a constant state that ranges from constantly irritable to level-ten agitated.
 The best way I can put it is that it’s like getting a tiny shot of electricity over and over.
 After a while, all you want is for it to stop assaulting your body.

 Without a doubt, what I hate most is that those closest to me must endure the fallout.
 PTSD and its startle response effect everyone.

 Check out A New Dawn Podcast here.

-Although these moments make it very tempting to just stay home, I remind myself that I have had great days interacting with the living, it has enriched my life; meeting up with an old friend or helping someone get through their own firsthand experiences with mental illness.
+Although these moments make it very tempting to just stay home, I remind myself that I have had great days interacting with the living.
+It has enriched my life, whether meeting up with an old friend or helping someone get through their own firsthand experiences with mental illness.
 Reminding myself of this, I know that tomorrow will be better.

 One day I will beat PTSD and its startle response.

 In crisis?
 Call 1.833.456.4566 | Text 45645 (Crisis Services Canada) Crisis Services Canada